Introducing the

 Several familiar terms will change to better reflect the new program:

-Home Care Package (Current) Support at Home (New) Explanation
+Home Care Package (Previous) Support at Home (New - From 01 Nov 2025) Explanation

 Home Care Package Level 1–4 Classification Level 1–8 More funding levels to better match individual needs